hapenia/godot-capa/README.md

 ## What is a Capability?

-Capabilities are a gameplay code organization pattern used by Hazelight Studios during the development of Split.
+Capabilities are a gameplay code organization pattern used by Hazelight Studios during the development of Split Fiction.
 Capabilities can be seen as a distant cousin to Systems in ECS, as both are responsible for behavior, but Capabilities are used within a GameObject-Component structure.

 For more information, refer to this GDC 2025 talk: https://schedule.gdconf.com/session/capabilities-coding-all-the-gameplay-for-split-fiction/907193